John Branca: Personal life

-At Branca's first wedding, Michael Jackson was Best Man and Little Richard Penniman served as minister.
+At Branca's first wedding, Michael Jackson was best man and Little Richard served as minister.

-John is married to Jenna Hurt Branca.
-He has two sons from his second marriage, and a daughter from his first.
+He has a daughter from his first marriage and two sons from his second marriage with Linda Branca.

+In 2019, Branca married for the third time to model and actress Jenna Hurt, but separated in 2022.

 Public service

 Branca helped Buddy Arnold form the Musicians Assistance Program, which later merged with MusiCares, which provides help to members of the music industry who need treatment for drug and alcohol addiction, as well as assistance for other financial, medical and personal crises.
 He currently serves as Chair Emeritus of Musicares.
 For his support, the Grammy Foundation honored him with its 2012 Service Award.
-Additionally, he is on the Board of the Grammy Museum, the Board of Trustees of Occidental College and on the Executive Committee of UCLA's Pauley Pavilion Renovation Campaign Committee, the goal of which is to transform the pavilion into a world-class sports and cultural facility for the university and community.
+Additionally, he is on the Board of the Grammy Museum, the Board of Trustees of Occidental College and on the executive committee of UCLA's Pauley Pavilion Renovation Campaign Committee.
 Branca is a member of the Advisory Council for the Barack Obama Scholars Program at Occidental College.

 Through his work on behalf of Jackson's Estate Branca has become outspoken advocate of protecting the deceased from defamation.
 At a June 2019, UCLA Law School panel titled “Truth Be Told?
 Documentary Films Today,” Branca stated: “The purpose of the First Amendment is supposedly getting at the truth, but the lack of defamation protection for an individual no longer living isn’t helpful in that regard.
 If copyright protection is life plus 75 years, there’s no reason a defamation suit shouldn’t be life plus 20, 30 or even 40 years.”

 Branca is a Distinguished Alumni of Los Angeles City College.
 He also co-founded Club 42, an integrated youth baseball league honoring Jackie Robinson, a teammate and friend of Branca's uncle, Ralph, on the Brooklyn Dodgers, and Branca serves as a director of the Jackie Robinson Foundation.

 In 2020, Branca was named to the Inaugural Board of Advisors for the Dean of the Herb Albert School of Music at UCLA.

+In 2024, New York University unveiled the 4,400-square-foot Branca Family Baseball Training Center funded by Branca.
+In an interview Branca said the on-campus facility was a tribute to his uncle Ralph, a member of the school’s athletic Hall of Fame, and his father, who attended NYU on the GI Bill after World War II.
+Before the facility was built, NYU players, including Branca’s son Dylan, one of the team’s pitchers, had to travel as far away as Brooklyn or Staten Island to practice.

+In June 2024, Branca donated $5 million to Occidental College to establish the John Branca Institute for Music.